-- One-on-One English as a New Language (ENL) tutoring for beginning ENL learners (more advanced ENL tutoring as available)
+- One-on-One English as a New Language (ENL) Reading, writing, speaking and listening skills for beginning to intermediate ENL learners (more advanced ENL tutoring as available)

 “I’ve never read a book before.
 Now I’ve read 3!” –A VITAL learner

-English as a New Language (ENL)
+English a New Language (ENL)

 “The tutoring helped me pass my citizenship test.
 She explained everything to me with lots of examples.
 It made sense.
 She is so friendly and she encourages me.” –A VITAL Learner